 Source: IRS Topic No. 409

 Both the IRS and FTB provide a capital gains tax break for home sellers who meet certain conditions.
 The maximum amount of capital gain that can be excluded is $250,000 for single filers, or $500,000 for a married couple filing jointly.

-To qualify for the full exclusion amount, the following criteria must be met:
+To qualify for the full exclusion amount, according to IRS Publication 523, the following criteria must be met: